Doom-Cult-Society/DoomCultSociety/README.md

 **Pros**
 1. Meet like-minded individuals and trade tips on how to survive the comping apocalypse.
-2. CUL tokens is backed by divine economics: religious fervor drives community engagement!
+2. CUL tokens are backed by divine economics: religious fervor drives community engagement!

 **Cons**
 1. Slight risk of being sucked into an apocalyptic death cult